martin-olivier/dylib/README.md

 }
 ```

-Let's build our code into a dynamic library :
+Let's build our code into a dynamic library:

 `g++ -std=c++11 -fPIC -shared myDynLib.cpp -o myDynLib.so`

-Let's try to access the functions and global variables of our dynamic library at runtime with this code :
+Let's try to access the functions and global variables of our dynamic library at runtime with this code:
 ```c++
 // main.cpp